 - a.
-This NASA Interim Directive (NID) for NASA Procedural Requirement (NPR) 7120.5D is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This language applies to JPL, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements. - b.
-This NID applies to all current and future NASA space flight programs and projects (including spacecraft, launch vehicles, instruments developed for space flight programs and projects, research and technology developments funded by and to be incorporated into space flight programs and projects, critical technical facilities specifically developed or significantly modified for space flight systems, and ground systems that are in direct support of space flight operations).
-This NID also applies to reimbursable space flight programs and projects, the requirements of this document are applicable to the program/project's extant phase as of the effective date of this NID and to phases yet to be completed. - c.
-This NID can be applied to other NASA investments at the discretion of the responsible manager or the NASA Associate Administrator.
+This NPR applies to NASA Headquarters and NASA Centers, including Component Facilities and the Jet Propulsion Laboratory, and contractors/service providers to the extent specified in their contracts with NASA. - b.
+This NPR applies to all current and future NASA space flight programs and projects (including spacecraft, launch vehicles, instruments developed for space flight programs and projects, research and technology developments funded by and to be incorporated into space flight programs and projects, critical technical facilities specifically developed or significantly modified for space flight systems, and ground systems that are in direct support of space flight operations).
+This NPR also applies to reimbursable space flight programs/projects performed for non-NASA sponsors.
+For existing programs and projects, the requirements of this document are applicable to the program/project's extant phase as of the effective date of this NPR and to phases yet to be completed. - c.
+This NPR can be applied to other NASA investments at the discretion of the cognizant manager or the NASA Associate Administrator.